How Swiss Post’s Employee Innovation Program Achieved Award-Winning Results with Qmarkets

 QM: If we are to look at internal changes at Swiss Post, what was the impact of the Qmarkets platform on the employees and the company culture?

 LW: We were able to create a culture of active engagement.
 Our main Postidea platform has helped to create an open spirit towards innovation.
-Our integrated and unique subsystems achieved specific innovation goals, such as successful idea scouting through Q-scout, business plan idea challenges, and best practices sharing through Q-kaizen.
+Our integrated and unique subsystems achieved specific innovation goals, such as successful insight scouting through Q-scout, business plan innovation challenge ideas, and best practices sharing through Q-kaizen.

 QM: How do you incentivize employees to submit their ideas?

 LW: We offer monetary awards and online recognition.
 Our top 30 innovators get to attend special VIP events which could be anything from a golf tournament to visiting an interesting venue.

 “We were able to create a culture of active engagement.
 Our main Postidea platform has helped to create an open spirit towards innovation.
-Our integrated and unique subsystems achieved specific innovation goals, such as successful idea scouting through Q-scout, business plan idea challenges, and best practices sharing through Q-kaizen”
+Our integrated and unique subsystems achieved specific innovation goals, such as successful insight scouting through Q-scout, business plan innovation challenge ideas, and best practices sharing through Q-kaizen.”